Zinc Alloy Die Casting Services for Customized Industrial Parts

 The cold chamber die casting process is opposite that of the hot chamber method.
 Within cold chamber die casting molten metal is poured into the cold chamber or cylindrical sleeve by ladle.
 A hydraulically operated plunger seals the cold chamber port and forces the metal into the die cavity at high pressure.

-Zinc Alloy Die Casting Advantages
+Advantages of Zinc Alloy Die Casting

 Zinc die casting alloys provide an improved combination of strength, toughness, firmness, performance and cost-effective efficiency than other alloys.
 The zinc alloy die casting properties often exceed the ones of other alloys such as aluminum, magnesium, bronze, plastics and other cast irons.
 Some of the benefits associated with zinc die casting, include: